$\mathbb{Q}$-Fano threefolds and Laurent inversion: Preliminaries

 \subsection{Laurent inversion}

-Finally, we recall the algorithm of Laurent inversion in \cite{LaurentInversion}, whose purpose is to provide an embedding $X_P \hookrightarrow Y$, where $X_P$ and $Y$ are toric varieties, constructed using a decomposition of a rigid MMLP supported on $P$ into summands.
+Finally, we recall the algorithm of Laurent inversion in \cite{LaurentInversion}, whose purpose is to provide an embedding $X_P \hookrightarrow Y$, where $X_P$ and $Y$ are toric varieties, constructed using a decomposition into summands of a rigid MMLP supported on $P$.
 We then use the coordinates on this new ambient space to smooth $X_P$ into a $\QQ$-Fano variety $X$.

 \begin{dfn}{\cite[Def.3.1.]{LaurentInversion}} Fix the following data: \begin{enumerate}[label=(\roman*)] \item a lattice $N$ together with a splitting $N = \overline{N} \oplus N_U$; \item the dual lattice $M := \textup{Hom}(N, \ZZ)$, with the dual splitting $M = \overline{M}\oplus M_U$; \item a Fano polytope $P \subset N_\QQ$; \item a projective toric variety $Z$ given by a fan in $\overline M$ whose rays span the lattice $\overline{M}$.
 Given such data, a \textit{scaffolding} $S$ of $P$ is a set of pairs $(D,\chi)$ where $D$ is a nef divisor on $Z$ and $\chi$ is an element of $N_U$ , such that We refer to $Z$ as the \textit{shape} of the scaffolding, and the elements $(D, \chi) \in S$ as \textit{struts}. \end{enumerate} \end{dfn}